villeheikkila/BarcodeToolsKit/README.md

 # BarcodeToolsKit

-Work in progress library for providing additional barcode tools for Swift and SwiftUI
+BarcodeToolsKit provides additional tools for working with barcodes with SwiftUI.
+It provides a way to validate barcodes and render those using SwiftUI canvas.
+It also provides a scanner that is limited to scanning the supported barcode types.

 ### Features